enyojs/ares-project/CONTRIBUTE.md

 Build an Ares package
 ---------------------

-In order to produce Ares on a build server:
+In order to produce a minified Ares on a build server:

 1. Make sure Node and NPM are installed on the build server.
 Version >=0.8.21 is known to work
 1. In the build script, run: